gibbon-lab/gibbon-mail/README.md

 [Gibbon](https://en.wikipedia.org/wiki/Gibbon) as an allusion to [Mandrill App](https://mandrill.com/).

+### Custom filters

+All Nunjucks features and filters are available, but often enough, you may find that not to be enough.
+Gibbon now supports custom filters.

+To learn how to do this, refer to [backend/filters/index.js](backend/filters/index.js).

 ### How can I keep an archive of all mails send by Gibbon-mail?

 Configure `BCC` variable env as below example to send all mails send by Gibbon-mail to `log@example.com` email account.